Meet the IATEFL SIGs

 BESIG represents the interests, needs and identity of the business English professional community worldwide.
 We run an international face-to-face annual conference and a range of online events such as webinars, workshops, as well as an array of networking sessions.
-We also provide our members with our Business Issues and Conference Selections publications, and a myriad of BE resources, benefits, discounts and scholarships.
+We also provide our members with our Business Issues and Conference Selections publications, and a myriad of BE resources, benefits, discounts and scholarships, and travel grants.

 The focus of this group is on English for Speakers of Other Languages (ESOL), also known as English as a Second Language (ESL).
 Our main interest is language learners, including refugees, asylum seekers or migrant workers, who have come to settle in a country where English is the major or predominant language.
 Our aim is to promote effective language learning opportunities and to exchange ideas for best practice across different countries and educational systems.

-The main focus of the ESPSIG is on English for Specific Purposes, English for Academic Purposes and English for Occupational / Professional Purposes.
-Our main objective is to disseminate good practice in ESP (as well as EAP and EO/PP) through our membership.
-Furthermore, we aim to promote models of excellence in ESP to ELT professionals in the UK and abroad through workshops, seminars and conferences, and through publishing of the output in our journal and leading ELT journals and periodicals.
+The focus of the ESPSIG is on English for Specific Purposes (ESP), as well as English for Academic Purposes (EAP), Occupational/Professional Purposes (EOP/EPP), English as a Medium of Instruction (EMI) and Content and Language Integrated Learning (CLIL).
+Our main objective is to disseminate good practice to our membership.
+Our work covers not only teaching, but also applied research, teacher training and materials design.
+We aim to promote models of excellence to ELT professionals through workshops, seminars and conferences, and publication in our journal (Professional and Academic English) and leading ELT journals and periodicals.

 The Global Issues SIG is a community and platform for critical English language educators who believe that how and what we teach really matters, and shapes our world, inside and outside our classrooms.
 By promoting critical pedagogies within ELT, GISIG aims to empower and inspire language teachers and learners to challenge economic, social and environmental injustice, and to take action, in our role as global citizens.